 - Affordability: Expand the network at a rate the community can afford, with cost effective new services and infrastructure that is financially sustainable for ratepayers and funding agencies.

-We’re phasing in the new buses, keeping costs down and making sure we keep up to date with newer electric or hydrogen technologies.
+We’re phasing in the new buses, keeping costs down and making sure we keep up to date with newer technologies.

 During this time, we’re testing and monitoring the new vehicles to ensure they are suitable for our network, before purchasing decisions are made for further new vehicles.
-We’re committed to having a fully zero emissions fleet by 2035 at the latest.
+We’re committed to having a fully zero-emission fleet by 2035 at the latest.

 Electric vehicles help us stay ahead, but taking the bus is already one of the best choices you can make.
 With every step forward, we’re making service improvements for better bussing:

-- Three bike racks on all vehicles for carbon-zero onwards journeys
+- Three bike racks on all new vehicles for carbon-zero onwards journeys

 - Copper-free brake pads for all new vehicles, which reduces stormwater contamination